Amandeepdhak/DTMashupsLive/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-We can a few customers who use our current template.
+We have a few customers who use our current template.
 Please see a list below:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>